 At the forefront of many recent investigations has been the solitary figure of Mr. Potatohead.
-As a common object of play Mr. Potatohead has been viewed as representative of a myriad of creative processes through which children are inscribed with meaning from adult social structures.
-Originally characterized as a totemic form by structuralist analyses, interpretations of the role of Mr. Potatohead in contemporary culture have proliferated rapidly.
-Structuralist analyses have been criticized by Marxists for their neglect of Mr. Potatohead’s function in the maintenance of bourgeoise hegemony.
+As a common object of play Mr. Potatohead represents myriad creative processes through which children are inscribed with meaning from adult social structures.
+Whereas structuralist analyses originally characterized Mr. Potatohead as a totemic form, interpretations of his role in contemporary culture have proliferated among Marxists and post-structuralists.

 * Please note that due to recent events the spelling of the object of analysis of this paper is subject to change under Vice-Presidential scrutiny.